USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 # 3. Preparing to Run CMAQ

-In this chapter the user will learn the basic hardware and software requirements to run CMAQ.
+In this chapter the user will learn basic hardware and software requirements to run CMAQ.
 In addition, if the user does not have the required software, this chapter provides detailed examples on how the user could obtain this software in a linux environment.

 ## 3.1 Hardware Requirements